-IT Governance, Security Outsourcing, and Cybersecurity Breaches: Evidence from the U.S. Higher Education
+Centralized IT Decision Making and Cybersecurity Breaches: Evidence from U.S. Higher Education Institutions

-Keywords: information security, cybersecurity breach, IT governance, centralization, IT complexity, outsourcing, managed security service
+Keywords: information security, cybersecurity breach, IT governance, centralized decision making, IT heterogeneity

 Suggested Citation: Suggested Citation